 Our researchers are always hard at work trying to improve patient outcomes.
 We currently have several on-going studies, including major nation-wide collaborations with other health care institutes.

 Research staff and clinician-researcher projects are supported by an average annual budget of $2.2 million in federal, foundation and industry-sponsored grants and contracts with a focus in brain injury and mobility impairment research.
 Funding agencies include the National Institute of Disability, Independent Living, and Rehabilitation Research (NIDILRR), the Centers for Disease Control and Prevention, and Patient Centered Outcomes Research Institute.
-Research funding for 2017 was $1.6 million.
+Our research funding for 2018 was just over $1.7 million.

 To maximize the patient’s rehabilitation outcomes and health through the identification, application, and dissemination of evidence based research and education.